fximenessilva/pokedex/README.md

 The Pokedex App follows a logical directory structure that promotes organization and separation of concerns.
 Below is an overview of the main directories and their purposes:

 - **src**: This directory contains the source code of the Pokedex app.
-  - **components**: Contains reusable UI components used throughout the app.
+  - **components**: Contains UI components used throughout the app.
-    - **common**: Contains layout components that can be reused throughout the app.
+    - **common**: Contains components that can be reused throughout the app.
     - **utils**: Contains components with functionality or layout that can be reused throughout the app.
     - **home**: Contains the home page.
     - **list**: Contains the list page.